 During the year of Michelangelo’s death, a new Pope allowed thirty separate draperies to be painted to provide modesty cover for some of the nude figures in “The Last Judgment”.
 Fortunately reaching the ceiling was too challenging and no modesty draping was applied to the ceiling fresco.
 It was around this time that many male nude statues in the Vatican also received their fig leaf addition.

 Michelangelo used giant nude figures because it was the best universal artistic language available to him.
-Michelangelo portrayed inner strength and nobility by using physical muscular athletic strength and energy.
+Michelangelo portrayed inner strength and nobility by using physical muscular, athletic power and energy.
 He was inspired by all the copies of Greek human sculpture that Pope Julius II had collected in the Vatican such as the Laocoön sculpture.
-Michelangelo wanted to inspire us to glory with his art and the human body was his best artistic expression.
+Michelangelo wanted to inspire us to glory with his art, and the human body was his best artistic expression.

 What is my role in the evolving human drama presented in the Sistine Chapel?